 What students will do:

-Upon completion of the MM degree in Conducting, students will have learned to employ critical thinking and creative skills to contribute to the field of conducting and the broader musical and artistic environment in which they live.
+Upon completion of the DMA or MM degrees in Conducting, students will have learned to employ critical thinking and creative skills to contribute to the field of conducting and the broader musical and artistic environment in which they live.

 What students will value:

-Upon completion of the MM degree in Conducting, students will have learned to value the historical and contemporary role of the arts in society.
+Upon completion of the DMA or MM degrees in Conducting, students will have learned to value the historical and contemporary role of the arts in society.
 They will value a wide range of musical traditions and artists representing diverse backgrounds in culture, race, ethnicity, religious beliefs, disability, gender and gender expression, and sexual orientation.

 Career Outcomes